-C8051F70x/71x devices include an internal voltage regulator (REG0) to regulate the internal core supply to 1.8 V from a V{DD} supply of 1.8 to 3.6 V. Two power-saving modes are built into the regulator to help reduce current consumption in low-power applications.
-These modes are accessed through the REG0CN register (SFR Definition 11.1).
-Electrical characteristics for the on-chip regulator are specified in Table 7.5 on page 42
+C8051F80x-83x devices include an internal voltage regulator (REG0) to regulate the internal core supply to 1.8 V from a V{DD} supply of 1.8 to 3.6 V. A power-saving mode is built into the regulator to help reduce current consumption in low-power applications.
+This mode is accessed through the REG0CN register (SFR Definition 11.1).
+Electrical characteristics for the on-chip regulator are specified in Table 7.5 on page 41.